AnanthSankaralingam/chromie/README.md

 P2
 6. test product end to end, along with billing
-7. functionality to publish extensions directly to chrome web store
+7. functionality to publish extensions directly to chrome web store (when unblocked)
+8. stop button in generation, rewrite earlier messages in chat

+#### Launch Plan:
-Soft Launch: start posting chromie-built Chrome extenisons on Reddit and other socials.
+1. start posting chromie-built Chrome extenisons on Reddit, X and other socials.
 We can get downloads and subtle visibility like this.
-After making successive posts, social algos will favor us more for final post.
+2. After making successive posts, social algos will favor us more for final post.
+Coordinate and make multiple big posts telling people to join
+3. Post on product hunt and LinkedIn.
+Viral on product hunt is possible if we time and market it right.